Graduate Programs Office FAQ’s

 How many classes should I take per semester?

 Students who are working 20 hours or less per week typically take 3 - 4 classes (9 - 12 credit hours) each semester.
 Students who are working 40 or more hours per week typically take 1- 2 classes (3 – 6 credit hours) each semester.
-The MBA Office does not require students to take a minimum number of credit hours per semester.
+The Graduate Programs Office does not require students to take a minimum number of credit hours per semester.
 If you have federal student loans, please check with the Office of Student Financial Aid regarding minimum credit hour requirements.
 If you are attending classes on a student visa, please check with the Office of International Student Services regarding minimum credit hour requirements.

 Are most MBA classes offered during the day or at night?

 Most MBA classes are offered in the evening.
 Several classes are also offered online each semester.
 Please see the course schedule posted on the Office of the Registrar’s website by semester for more specific information: http://www.utoledo.edu/offices/registrar/sch_classes.html